7. Database access

 - Previously, the query had been split into fields using the Split method of the RegEx class:

-Dim pattern As New Regex("\s+")
+Dim modèle As New Regex("\s+")

 ....

-' split the query into fields
+' the query is broken down into fields

 The words in the query can be separated by any number of spaces.